ml-archive/paginator/README.md

 #offsetPaginator()
 ```

-Calling the Leaf tag for `OffsetPaginator` will automaticaly generate the Bootstrap 4 HTML for showing the pagination controls:
+Calling the Leaf tag for `OffsetPaginator` will automatically generate the Bootstrap 4 HTML for showing the pagination controls:

 ```html
 <nav class="paginator">